ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-27-dow-correction-nuclear-strikes-stagflation.md

 | Apr 23–25 | | ICLR 2026 — TurboQuant Open-Source Expected | MED |
 | Apr 29 | | FOMC Rate Decision | **HIGH** |

 *Next week is packed.
 ISM Manufacturing on Wednesday will tell us if the war-driven supply shock is hitting production.
 NFP on Friday is the employment reality check.
-But the real event is April 6 — Trump's extended deadline.
+But the real event is April 6, Trump's extended deadline.
 If talks haven't produced a framework by then, the US resumes strikes on Iranian energy infrastructure.
 That's $120+ oil.*

 ## Bottom Line

 ### The Worst Week of the War.

 This was the week the market stopped hoping for a quick resolution.
 The Dow is in correction.
-The S&P has posted five straight weekly losses — the longest streak since 2022.
+The S&P has posted five straight weekly losses, the longest streak since 2022.
 Oil is at war highs.
 The Fed is pricing hikes.
 And Israel just struck nuclear sites, crossing the last red line.

-The optimism of Monday — when Trump delayed strikes and Pakistan confirmed talks — feels like a different era.
+The optimism of Monday, when Trump delayed strikes and Pakistan confirmed talks, feels like a different era.
 In four trading days, ceasefire probability went from 45–50% to 30–35%.
 Oil went from $99 to $110.
 The VIX went from 24 to 27.
 The war signal tracker went from 4 BULL / 2 BEAR / 4 NEUTRAL (Thursday) to 1 BULL / 6 BEAR / 3 NEUTRAL (today).

 What we're doing: Restoring defence overweight (LMT/RTX).
 Adding energy hedge (XLE).
-Holding tech longs (MU/NVDA/GOOGL/COHR) but not adding — wait for VIX below 22 or a diplomatic breakthrough.
+Holding tech longs (MU/NVDA/GOOGL/COHR) but not adding; wait for VIX below 22 or a diplomatic breakthrough.
 Shorting consumer discretionary (XLY puts).
 Raising cash.
 This is not the time to be a hero.

 **April 6 is the date.
 If talks fail, the US resumes strikes.
 If they succeed, we rally 5–10% in a week.
 Position for both.**